What are Cultural Centers?

 - Programming Hours: Days and times in which non-affiliated students, organizations, academic and professional departments can reserve the Cultural Centers.

-- Drop-In Hours: Days and times in which anyone, regardless of their student organization affiliation or cultural identity, may visit the Cultural Centers.
+- Open Hours: Days and times in which anyone, regardless of their student organization affiliation or cultural identity, may visit the Cultural Centers.